ColinVDB/BMAT/README.md

 * Dataset Actions (top right): buttons to perform Actions on the dataset
 * Quick Viewer (bottom right): Quick viewer to observe the file in the dataset in a safe manner
 * BIDS menu (top left): contains other other actions to manage the dataset
+* Pipelines menu (top left): add and run analysis pipelines shared by the BMAT-community
-* Pipelines menu (top left): contains analysis pipelines to process the dataset
+* Local Pipelines menu (top left): run local analysis pipelines implemented by the user

 ![Main Window](/Readme_Pictures/Main_Window.png)